-The organization is the “Woman’s” rather than “Women’s” Christian Temperance Union.
-That’s because it is the individual woman who takes the temperance pledge.
+The group’s name is the “Woman’s” rather than “Women’s” Christian Temperance Union.
+That’s because it’s the individual woman who takes the temperance pledge.
 However, most people think it’s the Women’s Christian Temperance Union.

 I. Early Years

 Women were very active in public activities and political matters throughout the 19th century.
 This was especially the case when the issue was seen as a moral one.
 The first major issue women addressed was the abolition of slavery.
-The second was the attack on alcohol consumption.3
+The second was the attack on drinking.3

-The organization reports that “The WCTU was organized by women who were concerned about the destructive power of alcohol and the problems it was causing their families and society.
-1
+The group reports that “The WCTU was organized by women who were concerned about the destructive power of alcohol and the problems it was causing their families and society.”1

 They then established the Woman’s Christian Temperance Union.
-It was local.
+At first it was local.
 But organizers thought it should become nation-wide.
 Therefore, the next summer they established the National Woman’s Christian Temperance Union.

 Within the first five years, the WCTU established a network of over 1,000 local units or “unions.”
 It also began publishing a journal, Our Union.
 The group continues to publish that journal today.

-The WCTU similarly rejects the medical consensus that drinking in moderation it is healthful unless contraindicated.
+The WCTU similarly rejects the medical consensus that drinking in moderation is healthful.
 Instead, it promotes total abstinence.

 National Prohibition (1920-1933) was a cultural war.
 It was between Protestants who were already well-established in North American and the newer Catholic and Jewish immigrants.
 The latter typically drank alcohol beverages as part of their cultures.

 In addition, Protestants tended to live in rural areas and towns.
 On the other hand, the newer immigrants tended to settle in large cities.
-This created another division.
+This also caused another division.
 5

 WCTU membership included women from nearly every sector of American life.
 However, it consisted largely of lower-middle and middle-class women.
 They tended to have strong ties to evangelical Protestant churches.